Eating Matters Logo

 We aim to provide a welcoming, safe, non-judgemental environment.

-Eating Matters is a registered charity and we rely on client donations to be able to continue to provide our service.
+We are a registered charity and we need client donations to enable us to continue to

-We never turn anyone away for financial reasons and if you’re unable to make the minimum donation for counselling this can be discussed with us.
+we will never turn anyone away for financial reasons and, if you are unable to make a

 “Eating Matters is the one place where I can feel myself and be accepted.
 Regardless of how I feel, Eating Matters welcomes me like a friend with a listening ear.
 The staff and volunteers have taken great time and trouble to gradually get to know me.
 They have gained my trust (and that’s not easy).”